-- Introducing a range of policies and practices, including Wellbeing Support, Flexible Working, Equality at Work and Dignity at Work which promote equality at work, foster a positive working environment and eliminate unlawful discrimination, harassment and victimisation.
-A Disability Leave Policy has also been introduced and several employees have tailored adjustment agreements to reflect their particular needs.
+- Introducing a range of policies and practices, including Wellbeing Support, Flexible Working, Agile Working, Equality at Work and Dignity at Work which promote equality at work, foster a positive working environment and eliminate unlawful discrimination, harassment and victimisation.
+A Disability Leave Scheme has also been introduced and several employees have tailored adjustment agreements to reflect their particular needs.
 All policies which impact on employees have been developed in consultation with Trades Unions. - Mainstreaming equality into training and development, - Setting up an Equality Champion to promote equality across all Board services.
-The Champion is a member of, and reports to, the Management Team on a regular basis, - Including Equality as a core competency in our Performance and Development Review system. - Including Equalities as a standing agenda item for Management Team Meetings
+The Champion is a member of, and reports to, the Management Team on a regular basis, - Highlighting Equal Opportunity objectives and actions within ourour Performance and Development Review framework. - Including Equalities as a standing agenda item for Management Team Meetings